lijia73/ScaleStore/README.md

     | D        | 0.95   | 0      | 0.05   |
     | upd[X]   | 1-[X]% | [X]%   | 0      |

-    Then, you should execute the following command in `./build/ycsb-test` to split the workloads into N parts(N is the total number of client threads):
+    Then, you should execute the following command in `./build/ycsb-test` to split the workloads into N parts(N is the **total number** of client threads, that is, 8 * number of client nodes):

     ```shell
     python split-workload.py [N]